dynverse/dyno/README.md

 -   a uniform interface to 57 [TI methods](https://github.com/dynverse/dynmethods#list-of-included-methods),
 -   an [interactive guideline tool](https://github.com/dynverse/dyno#selecting-the-most-optimal-ti-methods) to help the user select the most appropriate method,
--   the [interpretation and visualisation of trajectories](https://github.com/dynverse/dyno#plotting-the-trajectory), including colouring by gene expression or clusters, and
+-   [streamlined interpretation and visualisation of trajectories](https://github.com/dynverse/dyno#plotting-the-trajectory), including colouring by gene expression or clusters, and
 -   downstream analyses such as the [identification of potential marker genes](https://github.com/dynverse/dyno#predicting-and-visualising-genes-of-interest).

 For information on how to install dyno, check out the [installation instructions below](https://github.com/dynverse/dyno#installation).